verb (qualifies, qualifying, qualified)

 - To Barber's credit, he frequently qualifies the overgeneralized statements he makes in one part of his book when he revisits the issues in other parts.

-- 3.1 • archaic Make (something extreme or undesirable) less severe or extreme: his sincere piety and his large heart always qualify his errorsMore example sentences
+- 3.1 • archaic Make (something) less severe or extreme: his sincere piety, his large heart always qualify his errorsMore example sentences

 - Along the way, I must qualify extreme principles in various ways and then challenge my students with examinations and term paper reports about my lectures.

 - They had to mitigate them, they had to qualify them.